terrylinooo/githuber-md/README.txt

 = 1.11.9

 - Fix issue #126 - Conflict with WordPress 5.3 ( `add_plugins_menu` function changes )
+- PR #118 - Allow adding links to other file types rather than only inserting images.

 == Upgrade Notice ==